Reception of Islam in early modern Europe

-Left image: The School of Athens by Raphael, a symbol of Renaissance knowledge, includes Muslim Averroes in its community of learned men.
+The Muslim polymath Averroes looking over the shoulder of Pythagoras in The School of Athens by Raphael, a symbolic Renaissance exaltation of the sum of knowledge.

-Right image: Averroes and Pythagoras (detail).

 There was cultural contact between Europe and the Islamic world (at the time primarily represented by the Ottoman Empire and, geographically more remote, Safavid Persia) from the Renaissance to early modern period.

 Much of Europe's contact with the Islamic world was through various wars opposing the expansion of the Ottoman Empire.

 There was limited direct interaction between the two cultures even though there was substantial trade between Europe and the Middle East at this time: merchants would often use intermediaries, a practice that had been common since the time of the Roman Empire.
 Historians have noted that even during the 12th and 14th centuries the two parties had little interest in learning about each other.

 The history of the Ottoman Empire is intimately connected to the history of Renaissance and early modern Europe.
 The European Renaissance was significantly triggered by the Fall of Constantinople in 1453 (resulting in a wave of Byzantine scholars fleeing to Italy).
 The Ottoman Empire reached its peak in 1566, coinciding with the beginning of the Scientific Revolution in Europe, which would lead to the political dominance of Europe over the course of the following century.